Norwegian Coast Guard: Structure

 The Norwegian Coast Guard is a formation within the Royal Norwegian Navy.
-It is led by the Inspector of the Norwegian Coast Guard, who is subordinate to the Inspector General of the Royal Norwegian Navy.
+It is led by the Chief of the Norwegian Coast Guard, who is subordinate to the Chief of the Navy.
 The Coast Guard is one of two seaborne formations of the Navy, the other being the Norwegian Fleet.
 These share land-based support functions, such as naval bases and academies.

 The Coast Guard had its command and operative headquarters at Sortland Naval Base in downtown Sortland.
-It has a secondary base at Haakonsvern in Bergen, which is the primary base of the Navy.
+It has a secondary base at Haakonsvern in Bergen Municipality, which is the primary base of the Navy.
 The Coast Guard uses four shared naval schools, the Norwegian Naval Academy in Bergen, RNoMS Tordenskjold at Haakonsvern, RNoMS Harald Hårfagre in Stavanger and the Navy Officer Candidate Schools in Bergen.

 Unlike the rest of the Navy, the Coast Guard has some of its ships owned and partially operated by private contractors.
 Four vessels, those in the Barentshav-class and the Reine-class, are owned by Remøy Management.
 The Fosnavåg-based company leases the ships for a reported 160 million Norwegian krone per year to the Coast Guard.
 This includes all responsibility for maintenance and running of the galley and machine room. Ålesund is owned by Fosnavåg Shipping, while the Nornen-class is jointly owned by Remøy Management and Remøy Shipping.